RO-29/minio-ratelimit/.github/README.md

 To add new tests:

-1. Add test files to appropriate directories
+1. Add test files to the appropriate directories
 2. Update Makefile targets if needed (in `*_targets.mk` files)
 3. Run `make validate-all` locally to ensure everything passes
 4. Commit and push - CI will run automatically